Ilya246/randomArena/README.md

-# mapChange
+# randomArena
-A plugin which adds a variety of commands which let players vote to skip the current map and select the next map to be played.
+A gamemode plugin where players fight each other in randomised units.
-# Client commands
+# How to host
-`/voteselect` - initiates a vote to select a specified map to be played after the current game is over.\n `/voteskip` - initiates a vote to end the current game.
+Host any map in PvP mode, the plugin will automatically destroy all cores and set up players.
 # Server commands
-`/mapchangeconfig` - lets you configure various values related to the client commands.
+`/randomarenaconfig` - lets you configure some values related to the gamemode.